dport96/ITM352/morea/170.Cookies-Sessions/experience-Cookies-Sessions.md

 a.
 (4 minutes) Modify the code you wrote in #2 to use `session.destroy()` at the bottom of use_session and re-load the page.
 What happened to the session id?

-c.
+b.
 (4 minutes) Now request a login.
 What happened to the last login time?

+c.
+Rather than destroy the session, have the last login time "reset".
+Check that this works and the session remains.
+Explain why you mught do this rather than destroying the session.

-#### Exercise 5: Applying cookies and session (On your own)
+#### Exercise 5: Applying cookies and session (On your own, useful for the Assignment 3 Checkpoint)
 Let's say your e-commerce site has multiple product pages.

 a.
 How can you use cookies to keep a user logged when moving back and forth between pages?
 How could you use cookies to handle security and personalization in Assignment #3?